rosano/kommit/os-app/open-guide/text-en.md

 # Memory game

 During a review, the cards will be presented in a random order.
-Try to recall the opposite side without looking, then *KOMPlayFlipButtonText* the card to reveal the following response buttons to schedule the card's next appearance:
+Try to recall the opposite side without looking, then *KOMPlayFlipButtonText* the card to show the following buttons to schedule when the card appears next:

 - *KOMPlayResponseButtonAgainText*: Clear the schedule and start from scratch
 - *KOMPlayResponseButtonNextText*